Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Methodology

 \section{Methodology}

-\subsection{Preliminaries, and settings}
+\subsection{Preliminaries and settings}

-Sequence classification is the problem of predicting the class of unlabeled sequences by leveraging the information from the labeled ones.
-NN models for sequence classification are limited to only capturing the local spatial relationships between the subsequences of a sequence and fail to capture global relationships between subsequences.
-Moreover, graph-based models consider simple graphs having only dyadic relationships between the nodes.
-However, in real life, more complex networks exist where an arbitrary number of nodes may interact as a group.
-These groups of arbitrary numbers of nodes can be present by hyperedges (i.e., triadic, tetradic, etc.).
-Graphs having hyperedges are known as hypergraphs.
-Below is a formal definition of a hypergraph.

-\begin{definition} {\textbf{Hypergraph:}} A hypergraph is defined as ${G} = ({V}, {E})$ where ${V} =\{v_{1},...,v_{i}\}$ is the set of nodes and ${E} = \{e_{1},...,e_{j}\}$ is the set of hyperedges.
-Hyperedge is a special kind of edge that consists of any number of nodes. \end{definition} Similar to the adjacency matrix of a regular graph, a hypergraph can be denoted by an incidence matrix $H^{nxm}$ where $n$ is the number of nodes, $m$ is the number of hyperedges and
+Sequence classification is the problem of predicting the class of sequences.
 Our motivation in this work is that patterns as subsequences are important features of sequences, and if two sequences share many patterns, they have a higher similarity.
 Also, it is assumed that similar sequences will have the same class labels.
 To define the higher-order pattern-based similarity between sequences, we construct a hypergraph from the sequence data.
-After hypergraph creation, to accomplish the sequence classification task, we propose an attention-based hypergraph neural network model consisting of a novel two-level attention mechanism that learns the important subsequences (nodes) and thus the representation of the sequences (hyperedges).
+Below is a formal definition of a hypergraph. \begin{definition} {\textbf{Hypergraph:}} A hypergraph is defined as ${G} = ({V}, {E})$ where ${V} =\{v_{1},...,v_{i}\}$ is the set of nodes and ${E} = \{e_{1},...,e_{j}\}$ is the set of hyperedges.
+Hyperedge is a special kind of edge that consists of any number of nodes.
+Similar to the adjacency matrix of a graph, a hypergraph can be denoted by an incidence matrix $H^{n \times m}$ where $n$ is the number of nodes, $m$ is the number of hyperedges and $H_{ij}=1$ if $v_i \in e_j$, otherwise 0. \end{definition} After hypergraph creation, to accomplish the sequence classification task, we propose an attention-based hypergraph neural network model consisting of a novel three-level attention mechanism that learns the importance of the subsequences (nodes) and, thus, the representation of the sequences (hyperedges).
 We train the whole model in a semi-supervised fashion.
 Our proposed model has two steps: (1) Hypergraph construction from the sequence data, (2) Sequence classification using attention-based hypergraph neural networks.